 Recently I ran across John Huston’s “10 Exits”.
 John is Founder and Manager of the Ohio Tech Angels.
-With a membership of 340, the Ohio Tech Angels is one of the largest Angel groups in the United States.
+With a membership of 340, the Ohio Tech Angels are one of the largest angel investor groups in the United States.
 Active in the angel investing community, he is also a past Chair of the Angel Capital Association and Angel Research Institute.

 His depictions of 10 potential outcomes an angel investor may encounter remain as valid today as at their original date of publication.
 As a result, I am re-stating them and providing additional perspective for any startup entrepreneur seeking to get a glimpse into the thinking of an angel investor.

 - “Grand Slam Homerun” – Exceeds a 10X return in five years (>58% IRR)